minibolt-guide/minibolt/bonus/bitcoin/electrs.md

 ```sh
 $ rm -r /tmp/electrs
 ```
 {% hint style="info" %}
+If prompted to confirm the removal of a write protected file when deleting tmp/electrs directory, type "y".
+{% endhint %}
+{% hint style="info" %}
-If you come to update this is the final step
+If you come to update this is the final step.
 {% endhint %}

 ### **Configuration**